 The growing season of the crop potentially extends from frost to frost or from the last killing frost in the spring to the end of a definite period of time thereafter (USDA 1970).
 Actual planting and harvesting dates can be used to signify the beginning and ending of the growing season.
 The user-specified dates are evaluated in terms of the earliest and latest moisture use based on the spring frost temperature and killing frost in the fall, respectively.
 For example, if the planting date is earlier than the allowable date for moisture use, the allowable date is assumed to be the beginning of the growing season.
 If the harvesting date is after the latest date corresponding to the killing frost in the fall, the killing frost date is assumed to be the ending of the growing season.
 These are particularly important for annual crops.
-For perennial crops, the growing season can be completely determined by the first day (January 1) and the last day (December 31) of the year respectively.
+For perennial crops, the growing season can be completely determined by the frost dates.
+Therefore, the planting and harvesting dates for perennial crops should be specified as the first day (January 1) and the last day (December 31) of the year respectively.
 Frost dates are based on historical records and can be estimated using minimum daily temperature values.
-Note that SCS TR-21 recommends the use of actual frost dates (either 32 degrees Fahrenheit) of the use of mean monthly temperature to estimate frost dates, depending on crop.
+Note that SCS TR-21 recommends the use of actual frost dates (either 32 degrees Fahrenheit or 28 degrees Fahrenheit) of the use of mean monthly temperature to estimate frost dates, depending on crop.